1. Do I have to share a room?

 We want you to have an awesome time when you’re traveling, which is why so many of our hostels host pub crawls and welcome receptions.
 Some even have bars!
 But our goal is to help you meet new people so you can take the party out on the town and actually get to know the city you’re visiting.
 Plus, we like to keep the hostels quiet after hours so everyone can rest up for another day of exploring.

 9. What if I’m not really a backpacker?

 You don’t have to carry a backpack to be a backpacker and you don’t have to travel for months at a time to stay at hostels.
 Hostels are great for weekend trips to nearby cities when you need to scratch that travel itch, but don’t have the time or money to travel for a long time.

-- Do I have to sleep on a bunk bed?
+10. Do I have to sleep in a bunk bed?

 Nope!
 Upgrade to a private room and you can get the full hostel experience outside your room while you enjoy a larger bed and more privacy inside.

-- Will my stuff be safe if I’m sharing a room with strangers?
+11. Will my stuff be safe if I’m staying in a room with strangers?